Sam-Spencer/Lurker/README.md

 Lurker provides stellar documentation to walk you through every step of the way and any questions you may have.
 But, I've also included a quick reference to get you going here.

 ### Registering & Scheduling Tasks
-Registering and scheduling your tasks can be as short as two lines of code:
+Registering and scheduling your tasks can be as short as two lines of code.
+Just make sure to call Lurker's `registerMissions` function before your app finishes launching.

   1. Register your "missions" (background tasks).
   2. Schedule them.